EdwardRaff/JSAT/README.md

 ## Citations

 If you use JSAT and find it helpful, citations are appreciated!
 Please cite the [JSAT paper](http://www.jmlr.org/papers/v18/16-131.html) published at JMLR.
-If you'r feeling a little lazy, the bibtex is below:
+If you're feeling a little lazy, the bibtex is below:

 ```
 @article{JMLR:v18:16-131,